YyLinkWorld/HHGFP-Net/README.md

 ## Visualization

-### Heatmap Comparisons of LSKNet and HHGFP-Net in shallow layer at the backone.
+### Heatmap Comparisons of LSKNet and HHGFP-Net in shallow layer at the backbone.
 - (a) input RGB image
 - (b) LSKNet
 - (c) HHGFP-Net